breakdowns/slam-mirrorbot/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Create a bug report to help us improve
 title: ''
 labels: ''
 assignees: ''

 ---

-**Describe the bug**
+**Describe the Bug**
-A clear and concise description of what the bug is.
+A clear and concise description about the bug.

-**Expected behavior**
+**Expected behaviour**
-A clear and concise description of what you expected to happen.
+Tell us what you had expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to  explain your problem.

+**Add Logs**
+Add logs of your bot (hiding credentials) so that we can help you quickly.

-**Additional context**
+**Additional info**
-Add any other context about the problem here.
+Any other details about the issue.

 **NOTE:**
-We don't officially support modified for slam-mirrorbot, So don't report for errors your bot/deploy/code, If any error you should fix it yourself.
+We don't provide support for modified code/repo of slam-mirrorbot, so don't report errors/bug arising from your modified code.
+Fix it yourself.